ionic-team/ionic-framework/README.md

 To try Ionic 2 today, visit the [http://ionicframework.com/docs/v2/getting-started/](Getting Started) page.
 We would love any feedback you have or to know when you encounter issues, by filing an issue report on this repo.

-### Ionic 2 Starter Project
+### Ionic 2 Examples

-Here is an example of a complete Ionic 2 starter app:
+There are a few real Ionic 2 apps in the wild.
+The most complete is the [Ionic Conference App](https://github.com/driftyco/ionic-conference-app), a perfect starting point for building your own conference app.

+We are also building out a number of starter projects, including the Ionic 2 starter:

 [https://github.com/driftyco/ionic2-starter](https://github.com/driftyco/ionic2-starter)